hexparrot/catjot/README.md

 $
 ```

-You can add context and tagging after-the-fact, with the -a (Amend) toggle.
+You can add context and tagging after-the-fact, with the -a (amend) toggle.
-Amending always touches the last-written note, no exception.
+Amending always touches the last-written note in the file, no exception.

 ```
 $ cat|jot